kunyora/kunyora-website/docs/query_component_api_overview.md

 ### `operation`

-specifies the accessor that should be used to query your api.
-Accessors are formed from camel-casing `get` and the `name` supplied in the `nouns` of a query.
-Please refer to the [Indepth tutorial](kunyora_tutorial.md) section of the docs to see how accessors are generally formed.
+specifies the operation that should be used to query your api.
+Operations are formed from camel-casing `get` and the `name` supplied in the `nouns` of a query.
+Please refer to the [Introduction to operation](introduction_to_operation.md) section of the docs to see how operations are generally formed.

 | Type   | Required |
 | ------ | -------- |